AdityaPedagada/VS-Code-File-Browser/README.md

 # File Browser
-Browse all the files files in the PC
+Browse all the files in the PC in VS Code Main Window